Scott Sanders launches our Advent series by getting lost in the bush and finding the humble path - at expense of his pride.

 To move beyond fear is to accept an invitation into love and freedom.
 God’s love is radical and gracious.
 It is a love that banishes fear of judgement (1 John 4).
 We live in a world in which fear is at the heart of division and exclusion.
 As we reflect on Jesus’ call to move beyond fear, we are reminded not only of the love we encounter personally but also love as a driving force for good in the world.

-Throughout December, we'll hear daily reflections from these incredible contributors:
+Throughout December 2018 we heard daily reflections from these incredible contributors:

 - Charlene Delos Santos Co-director, SURRENDER